Come join us in Memphis for an extraordinary weekend of barbecue. Highlights include:

 The Peabody is offering us a deeply discounted rate (nearly 50% off) on the first 200 rooms booked through February 24, 2022, but we urge you to please book your room ASAP.
 We are confident that the 200 room limit will be reached quickly.

-If you plan to come in early or stay after, and you should, the hotel will extend the special rate, but you must call on the phone for your reservation.
-Self parking is $12 per night, half the usual price.
-They will accept cancellations up to 72 hours before your first night’s reservation without penalty.
+If you plan to come in early or stay after (and you should) the hotel will extend the special rate, but you must call on the phone for your reservation.
+Self parking is $12 per night, which is 50% off the usual price.
+The hotel will accept cancellations up to 72 hours before your first night’s reservation without penalty.
 After that you will be charged for one night.

-We have room for a few more exhibitors.
-Click below to see info about the Expo, rates, etc. So far the following have signed on: Slow ‘N Sear Grills, BBQGuys, Hasty Bake, Green Mountain Grills, Gunter Wilhelm, National Pork Board, Compart Duroc, BBQr’s Delight, Malcom Reed’s Killer Hogs rubs and sauces, Sweet Swine O’ Mine BBQ distributor, and Meathead’s Amazing Seasonings & Dry Brines.
+One of the highlights of the Meat-Up in Memphis is our Product Expo, which features some of the top brands of barbecue grills and smokers, quality meats, and cooking accessories.
+The list of exhibitors include the following: Slow ‘N Sear Grills, BBQGuys, Hasty Bake, Green Mountain Grills, Gunter Wilhelm, National Pork Board, Compart Duroc, BBQr’s Delight, Malcom Reed’s Killer Hogs rubs and sauces, Sweet Swine O’ Mine Distributing, and Meathead’s Amazing Seasonings & Dry Brines.

 (Details are subject to change)